-+ -
++

 P register 255 255

 DB register 255

 Q register 127 63

 S register 63

-Note that the DB register cannot be directly addressed with a negative range and that the S register cannot be addressed with a positive range, indexing.
+Note that the DB register cannot be directly addressed with a negative range and that the S register cannot be addressed with a positive range.
+The DB negative area can be accessed through indirect addressing and indexing.
 The S positive area is undefined since S points to the top of the stack.